phcode-dev/phoenix/docs/generatedApiDocs/features/BeautificationManager-API.md

 2.  `changedText` - string, this should be the fully prettified text of the whole `originalText` or a fragment of pretty text in `originalText` if a range was selected.
 If a `fragment` is returned, then the `ranges` object must be specified.
+3.  `cursorOffset` - Optional number, if given will set the editor cursor to the position after beautification. either `cursorOffset` or `ranges` can be specified, but not both.
-3.  `ranges` - Optional object, set of 2 cursors that gives details on what range to replace with given changed text.
+4.  `ranges` - Optional object, set of 2 cursors that gives details on what range to replace with given changed text.
     If range is not specified, the full text in the editor will be replaced. range has 2 fields:
     1.  `replaceStart{line,ch}` - the start of range to replace
     2.  `replaceEnd{line,ch}` - the end of range to replace